 There is a book that I love – The Monk’s Cookbook.
 It is full of wonderful, easy and always delicious recipes.
-Many of them are Sri Lankan in style, so not so far from Tamil style food (would be my guess).
+Many of them are Sri Lankan in style, so they are often just a deviation from Indian Tamil style food (would be my guess).
 This is a quick side dish or salad.

 Source : inspired by The Monk’s Cookbook